Nigerian villagers are rattled by US airstrikes that made their homes shake and the sky glow red - WTOP News

 “For us, it is something that has been ongoing,” Tuggar added, referring to attacks that have targeted Christians and Muslims in Nigeria for years.

-Bulama Bukarti, a security analyst on sub-Saharan Africa at the Tony Blair Institute, said the residents’ fear is compounded by a lack of information.
+Bulama Bukarti, a security analyst on sub-Saharan Africa, said the residents’ fear is compounded by a lack of information.

 Nigerian security forces have since cordoned off the area of the strikes and access was not allowed.

-Note: A previous version of this story was corrected to note that analyst Bulama Bukarti is no longer with the Tony Blair Institute.